Going for Gold – Brisbane’s Run Up to the Olympics

 Transport needs for a region hosting such a massive event will see major infrastructure projects fast-tracked.
 For example, the proposed Brisbane Live Arena, an 18,000-seat entertainment complex, will be constructed above the Roma Street Station (a key CBD rail and bus transit hub), while the iconic Cross River Rail project which is already in the delivery phase will also be ramped up.

-• economic benefits for QLD from a Games-induced uplift in international tourism and trade is estimated to be $4.60 billion; and
+- Economic benefits for QLD from a Games-induced uplift in international tourism and trade is estimated to be $4.60 billion.

 Former mayors of Olympic cities have made similar optimistic declarations only to encounter cost overruns.
 Professor John Quiggin, from the University of QLD’s School of Economics, research economist and commentator, sagely reminds us, “In economic terms, the outcomes of major sporting events involving large government spending have generally been poor, despite optimistic projections that are often made for such events.”

-With 20 years of hindsight, the benefits of hosting a Games has been reassessed and it’s apparent that the Games delivers some important long-term gains.
-It framed Sydney as a competitive city, during a period of rapid global integration, and was a well-timed advertisement for the city’s ability to host large-scale events very successfully, which increased investor confidence and attracted other events.
+With 20 years of hindsight, the benefits of hosting a Games have been reassessed and it’s apparent that the Games delivers some important long-term gains.
+It framed Sydney as a competitive city during a period of rapid global integration and was a well-timed advertisement for the city’s ability to host large-scale events very successfully, which increased investor confidence and attracted other events.
 It also prompted an environmental clean-up, with more than $130 million spent on remediating pollution that was spread across 400 hectares.

 In 1988, an emerging Brisbane hosted Expo 88, which ran for six months and attracted 16 million visitors – which was nearly equal to Australia’s population at that time.
 The city transformed the 17-hectare South Bank Parklands, among other sites, and announced it was Australia’s third largest city to the world.
 Winning the 2032 Olympic and Paralympic Games is proof the world was listening and is getting ready to explore the bigger and better SEQ.